THE ARC CODE

 Section 4.2–Financial Management.

 a.
 General.
 The executive director shall establish and maintain a system of financial management sufficient to ensure accountability for all funds appropriated to the Commission or otherwise coming into the possession of the Commission.
-The financial management system shall meet the requirements of the ARDA and comply with relevant federal accounting standards and follow the best practices of the federal government in financial management.
+The financial management system shall meet the requirements of the ARDA and comply with relevant accounting standards and, to the extent practicable, follow the best practices of the federal government in financial management.

 b.
 Written Policies and Procedures.
 The executive director shall maintain, in writing, financial management policies and procedures including, at least, policies and procedures relating to the following: payments, imprest funds, travel management, purchasing and procurement, and property management.